dice-dydakt/capdemo/README.md

 - use the command prompt with provided functions to perform the steps below
 - get the value of the ``AtomicLong`` on different nodes (it should return 0)
 - increase value of ``AtomicLong`` on one node and check if other nodes see the change
-- partition network
+- inititate a network partition
 - check if you can retrieve the variable or increase its value from any isolated node
 - heal the network partition (in this case healing partition can take some time due to problems with achieving nodes agreement)
-- check what happened with ``AtomicLong`` afterwards
+- check what happened with ``AtomicLong`` values on all nodes afterwards

 #### Question:
-Explain if and why you were (not) able to get/increase value of ``AtomicLong`` in each step on particular nodes.
+Explain if and why you were/were not able to get/increase the value of ``AtomicLong`` in each step on particular nodes.

 ### Exercise 3:

-This exercise are focused on AP guarantee.
-To demonstrate behaviour of the cluster we will use variable of type:
+This exercise is focused on the AP guarantees.
+To demonstrate the behavior of the cluster we will use variable of type:
-``PNCounter`` from the Hazelcast instance. ``PNCounter`` sacrifices consistency in favour of availability.
+``PNCounter`` from the Hazelcast instance. ``PNCounter`` is a [CRDT data structure](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) which provides eventual consistency.
+In other words, it sacrifices strong consistency in favour of availability.

 https://docs.hazelcast.com/hazelcast/5.3/data-structures/pn-counter

-We will use same partitioning as in exercise 1 (isolating only one node) but we will not create any CPSubsystem nor node group.
+We will use same partitioning as in exercise 1 (isolating only one node) but we will not create the CPSubsystem or node group.

 Steps:

-- Start the example in Ex3 package
+- Start the example in the Ex3 package
 - use the command prompt with provided functions to perform the steps below
 - get the value of the ``PNCounter`` (it should return 0)
 - increase value of ``PNCounter`` on one node and check if other nodes see the change
-- partition network
+- initiate a network partition
-- check if you can retrieve the variable from isolated node
+- check if you can retrieve the variable from the isolated node
 - check if you can retrieve the variable from other nodes
-- try to increase value of ``PNCounter`` from both sides of network partition (what happens?)
+- try to increase value of ``PNCounter`` from both sides of the network partition (what happens?)
 - heal the network partition
-- check what happened with ``PNCounter`` afterwards
+- check what happened with the ``PNCounter`` values on all nodes afterwards

 #### Question:
-Explain if and why you were (not) able to get/increase value of ``PNCounter`` in each step on particular nodes.
+Explain if and why you were/were not able to get/increase the value of ``PNCounter`` in each step on particular nodes.